DCC-Lab/Documentation/GUIDE/GUIDE-Python.md

 ## Examples

-1. Very good image analysis, image segmentation modules exist and can be used by scientists.
+1. Very good image analysis (`scipy`), image segmentation modules (`skimage`) exist and can be used by scientists.
-2. Python is the language of choice at Google, and machine learning modules have been created (TensorFlow, PyTorch).
+2. Python is the language of choice at Google, and machine learning modules have been created (`TensorFlow`, `PyTorch`).
 3. Python is the underlying language for scripting at Apple and can create windows and display dialogs

+# Installing Python

+The best option is to use [Anaconda](http://www.anaconda.com), which will install the latest Python version and many useful modules.
+It makes managing Python on your platform simple.

+## Troubleshooting

+It is fairly commong to end up with multiple versions of Python on one's computer.
+You may  install Python with Anaconda, or install it manually with other packages twice or even three times and end up with several copies.
+On the command line, you will attempt to run Python with a given module but the module will not be available although you believe you have installed it already: this happens when the command-line uses a different version from the one you think you are using (say the system version versus Anaconda version).
+On macOS, you have the version from Apple (which cannot be removed), on many Linux versions you also have Python installed.

+The solution is to either remove the redundant version of Python or adjust your command-line path appropriately.

 # Basic programming